Lake Baringo: Description

 A recent study showed that there were both positive and negative relationships between some water quality parameters and the prevalence of recovered parasites.
 O. niloticus baringoensis from Lake Baringo also recorded high parasite prevalence and this calls for sensitization of the public on the risks that may arise from the consumption of undercooked infected fish.

 The lake has several small islands, the largest being Ol Kokwe Island.
 Ol Kokwe, an extinct volcanic centre related to Korosi volcano north of the lake, has several hot springs and fumaroles, some of which have precipitated sulfur deposits.
 A group of hot springs discharge along the shoreline at Soro near the northeastern corner of the island.

 Several important archaeological and palaeontological sites, some of which have yielded fossil hominoids and hominins, are present in the Miocene to Pleistocene sedimentary sequences of the Tugen Hills.

 The main town near the lake is Marigat, while smaller settlements include Kampi ya Samaki and Loruk.
 The area is increasingly visited by tourists and is situated at the southern end of a region of Kenya inhabited largely by pastoralist ethnic groups including Il Chamus, Rendille, Turkana and Kalenjin.
 Accommodation, (hotels, self-catering cottages and camping sites) as well as boating services are available at and near Kampi-Ya-Samaki on the western shore, as well as on several of the islands in the lake.

-A Kenyan Government report in 2021 estimated that the surface area of Lake Baringo had increased by over 100% to 268 square kilometres over the period 2010–2020.
-Lakeside villages were flooded and people displaced.
+Since 2011, the water levels of Lake Baringo alongside neighbouring Lake Bogoria have rapidly risen.
+A Kenyan Government report in 2021 estimated that the surface area of Lake Baringo had increased by over 100% to 268 square kilometres between 2010 and 2020.
+The growth is being driven by above-average rainfall in the Rift Valley region.
+Increased sediment load from nearby deforestation has also reduced the lake's capacity to hold water.
+Lakeside villages and infrastructure were flooded, including schools and a health centre, and more than 40,000 people have been displaced as of July 2026.
 There have also been increases in animal populations such as crocodiles, along with interactions between these animals and people.